Agentic Retrieval-Augmented Generation: A Survey on Agentic RAG: Introduction

 \section{Introduction}

-Large Language Models (LLMs) \cite{minaee2024largelanguagemodelssurvey, SinghLLM} \cite{zhao2024surveylargelanguagemodels}, such as OpenAI's GPT-4, Google's PaLM, and Meta's LLaMA, have significantly transformed artificial intelligence (AI) with their ability to generate human-like text and perform complex natural language processing tasks.
-These models have driven innovation across diverse domains, including conversational agents \cite{dam2024completesurveyllmbasedai}, automated content creation, and real-time translation.
-Recent advancements have extended their capabilities to multimodal tasks, such as text-to-image and text-to-video generation \cite{2023singhtextvideo}, enabling the creation and editing of videos and images from detailed prompts \cite{singh2024prompt}, which broadens the potential applications of generative AI.
+Large Language Models (LLMs)~\cite{minaee2024largelanguagemodelssurvey,SinghLLM,zhao2024surveylargelanguagemodels}, such as GPT-5, PaLM, and LLaMA, have transformed artificial intelligence by enabling human-like text generation and natural language understanding.
+These models drive innovation in conversational agents~\cite{dam2024completesurveyllmbasedai}, content creation, real-time translation, and multimodal generation tasks including text-to-image and text-to-video synthesis~\cite{2023singhtextvideo,singh2024prompt}.
+However, a central challenge remains: how LLMs can reliably reason over rapidly changing external knowledge rather than relying solely on static pre-training.

-Despite these advancements, LLMs face significant limitations due to their reliance on static pre-training data.
-This reliance often results in outdated information, hallucinated responses \cite{Huang_2024}, and an inability to adapt to dynamic, real-world scenarios.
-These challenges emphasize the need for systems that can integrate real-time data and dynamically refine responses to maintain contextual relevance and accuracy.

-Retrieval-Augmented Generation (RAG) \cite{lee2024agentg, zhao2024rag} emerged as a promising solution to these challenges.
-By combining the generative capabilities of LLMs with external retrieval mechanisms \cite{jiang2023activeretrievalaugmentedgeneration}, RAG systems enhance the relevance and timeliness of responses.
-These systems retrieve real-time information from sources such as knowledge bases \cite{han2023comprehensivesurveyvectordatabase}, APIs, or the web, effectively bridging the gap between static training data and the demands of dynamic applications.
-However, traditional RAG workflows remain limited by their linear and static design, which restricts their ability to perform complex multi-step reasoning, integrate deep contextual understanding, and iteratively refine responses.

-The evolution of agents [12] has significantly enhanced the capabilities of AI systems.
-Modern agents, including LLM-powered and mobile agents [13], are intelligent entities capable of perceiving, reasoning, and autonomously executing tasks.
-These agents leverage agentic patterns, such as reflection [14], planning [15], tool use, and multi-agent collaboration [16], to enhance decision-making and adaptability.

-Furthermore, these agents employ agentic workflow patterns \cite{anthropic2024agents, langgraph2025workflows}, such as prompt chaining, routing, parallelization, orchestrator-worker models, and evaluator-optimizer , to structure and optimize task execution.
-By integrating these patterns, Agentic RAG systems can efficiently manage dynamic workflows and address complex problem-solving scenarios.
-The convergence of RAG and agentic intelligence has given rise to Agentic Retrieval-Augmented Generation (Agentic RAG) \cite{ravuru2024agenticrag}, a paradigm that integrates agents into the RAG pipeline.
-Agentic RAG enables dynamic retrieval strategies, contextual understanding, and iterative refinement \cite{huang2023reasoninglargelanguagemodels}, allowing for adaptive and efficient information processing.
-Unlike traditional RAG, Agentic RAG employs autonomous agents to orchestrate retrieval, filter relevant information, and refine responses, excelling in scenarios requiring precision and adaptability.
-The overview of Agentic RAG is in figure \ref{fig:oviewview_agentic_rag}.